LakshyaKhatri/Assistant/README.md

   * Perform the edting.

 > *__Note:__*
-> 1. *Do not add any punctuation markes at the end of the orders.
+> 1. *Do not add any punctuation marks at the end of the orders.
 Assistant will automatically handle them.*
 > 2. *You need to add punctuations marks in the respnses for explaining proper expressions to the Assistant for speaking.*

 **Math Opearions:**